RyanHx/AmazonEbookGetter/README.md

 # Amazon Ebook Getter
-Script that 'buys' all Amazon.co.uk versions of the free ebooks currently on sale from Amazon.com
+Script that 'buys' all Amazon.co.uk versions of the free ebooks currently on sale from Amazon.com, totalling in nearly £5000 of content!

 Right now there's a sale on Amazon.com whereby hundreds of ebooks have been made available for free.
 Rather than going through each ebook and buying their .co.uk counterpart, I made a script to do it for me.